Delwar2004/suspicious-behavior-classification-benchmark/README.md

 # 📖 Overview

-This repository presents **Part I** of the **Suspicious Behavior Research Series**, a research-oriented benchmarking study that investigates the effectiveness of multiple deep learning architectures for suspicious behavior image classification.
+This repository presents **Part II** of the **Suspicious Behavior Research Series**, a research-oriented benchmarking study that investigates the effectiveness of multiple deep learning architectures for suspicious behavior image classification.

 Rather than proposing a novel model, this work focuses on **systematically comparing established architectures under identical experimental conditions** to establish a reliable experimental baseline for future computer vision research.